 But we’re here to answer, in our own words, based on our own experiences, successes, and of course, failures, what exactly is as startup accelerator?

 So alas, in the most plain verbiage possible and without further ado:

-What is a Startup Accelerator?
+What does a Startup Accelerator do?